hpparvi/PyTransit/README.md

 ### Tweaking
 The model accuracy and the number of limb darkening coefficients can be set in the initialization.
-Finally, for fitting to large datasets, the model can be evaluated using interpolation (linear, at the moment).
+Finally, for fitting to large datasets, the model can be evaluated using interpolation.

 Basic transit model usage with linear limb darkening law, lower accuracy, and four cores: